Desperate for a more secure way to keep your boat protected from scratches, dents and dings while at the dock?

 - Our bases are designed strong and sturdy made from structural marine grade aluminum then powder coated with a life time guarantee.

-- You receive two bases, four poles, four sets of line, instructions.
+- You receive two bases, four poles, UV resistant vailed cover will not delaminate, four sets of line, instructions.
 Shipping is free.

 Superyacht Marine Store